How Konni Burton got active, helped elect Ted Cruz and became an rockstar State Senator

 This week, we’re talking with my State Senator and long-time friend, Konni Burton!

-She and her husband Phil have been married for _____ years and have two incredible daughters, Tori and Faith.
+She and her husband Phil have two incredible daughters, Tori and Faith.

 We’ll cover her political background in depth during our talk so I won’t give away too much now but Konni’s journey from grassroots activist to State Senator is a case study in how we need more citizen leaders to grow.